Welcome to the Institute for Theoretical & Applied Something Deeperism!

-Start With These Four Essays
+Start With These Five Essays

 - A Simpler Shared Something Deeperism.
 A quick intro to the arguments for adopting a minimum group dogmatism–together pledging that we won’t abandon awareness, honesty, clarity, decency, competence, accuracy, kindness, and generous shared joy for anything: since to the degree we sacrifice those goods, we sacrifice all worthy worldviews (ie: all worldviews that are meaningful to or useable by us human beings).

 - Duties of a Republic’s Citizenry”.
 Here we try to make the connection between Something Deeperism, anti-corruption, and the basic political duties of people living within a representative democracy, specifically the USA, where we live.

 - Why Something Deeeperism?
 Simple: It is not Self-Defeating, but its Rivals are!
 I think this is a pretty convincing argument for pursuing a rigorous Something Deeperism as one’s worldview.

 - The Task of the Author/Thinker.
 This one is mostly meant to yell at Bartleby and Amble, who as of October 2018, need to pull it together.